1965

 EMISSION AND SAFETY EQUIPMENT

-Smog controls remained virtually unchanged on 1969 cars for the USA market.
-The only noticeable smog difference was that the oil cap on the engine’s valve cover was vented with a hose for 1969 (oil cap P/N DX 132-81).
+Smog controls remained virtually unchanged on early 1969 cars for the USA market as compared to 1968's.
+The only noticeable difference was that the oil filler cap was vented with a hose (oil cap P/N DX 132-81).
 The other end of this hose went to a spigot on the intake manifold at the base of the carburetor.
-This vented oil cap seems to have disappeared by 1971.
+Some 1970's seem to have had this vented oil cap, even though the parts book implies that it was only 1969's.
+The vented cap was completely gone by 1971.

-Canadian cars still matched Euro cars and had none of the USA emission controls.
+Canadian cars for 1969 still matched Euro cars and had none of the USA emission controls.

 STRUCTURAL

-In a curious move, Citroën added stiffeners to the chassis in several areas, just for USA models.
-This occurred in several locations and affected numerous years.
+In a curious move, Citroën added stiffeners to the chassis in several areas for 1969 on USA DS's.

-One of the stiffening tactics that does not seem to be documented in the parts books are a pair of channels added to the floor, just in front of the muffler box.
-We believe that these stiffeners were only used on early 1969 USA DS’s.
-They disappeared by 1969 ½.
+The most visible of these stiffeners are a pair of channels added to the floor, just in front of the muffler box (one below the driver's feet one below the passenger's feet).
+We believe that these stiffeners were only used on early 1969 American specification DS’s.
+They disappeared by 1969 ½ when USA cars got double layer floors, meaning that these stiffeners were only used for a few months in early 1969, and only on USA cars.

 HYDRAULIC FLUID

-Early 1969 DS's in North America (Both USA and Canada) continued to have LHS2 hydraulic fluid in the hydraulic systems.
+Early 1969 DS's in North America (Both USA and Canada) continued to have LHS2 hydraulic fluid (brake fluid) in the hydraulic systems.
 European cars received LHM in 1967.
+An excellent summary of the Citroën hydraulic fluids written by Tony Jackson and Mark Bardenwerper can be found HERE.

 A 1969 owners manual from a Canadian 1969 DS had this odd stamp over the page discussing LHM